-Jenna is a former athlete turned spoken word artist, public speaker and facilitator.
+Jenna is a spoken word artist, public speaker and creative facilitator.

 Jenna has an innate talent for seeing and bringing out the potential in others, and opening spaces where people’s voices can be heard – especially the quietest ones.
 She isn’t afraid to go deep in her workshops, encouraging participants to explore what is unseen in themselves and the spaces around them.
-For Jenna, writing is an important outlet for self-reflection, healing and survival.
+She is also know in the Firefly community for her big laugh and contagious sense of humour.

-She walks with a range of identities as a queer woman of colour.
+Jenna walks with a range of identities as a queer woman of colour.
 Her own writing dives into the complexities of identity, relationships and finding her way home.
-She has written for several publications, including the Huffington Post and the Ottawa Citizen.
-Jenna was a 2014 Vancouver Biennale artist-in-residence and has a master’s degree in women’s studies.
-She believes in the power of storytelling to break silences, connect people and change the world around us.
-You can read more about her work on her personal website.
+She’s written for several publications, including the Huffington Post and the Ottawa Citizen.
+Jenna was a 2014 Vancouver Biennale artist-in-residence.
+She also holds a Master’s degree in Women’s Studies.

-Full of feeling, Jenna loves laughing and can be found exploring the city while singing jazz on her bike.
+Always full of feeling, Jenna is known for her laugh and can often be found exploring the city while singing jazz on her bike.
 Her ideal day would include brunch with friends, wandering a new neighbourhood, jazz at the Communist’s Daughter and soaking up the beauty around her.